Bixal/acai/README.md

 * The `acquia_environment` is the name of the envirionment at Acquia, typically one of `dev`, `test`, `prod` or `ra`.

+* The `/etc/acai.conf` and `~/.acai.conf` files should have restrictive permissions.

 ## Usage

-With the environemnts defined, the certs can be installed with something like the following:
+With the environments defined, the certs can be installed by running:

 ```
 # acai.py my-app.dev
 ```

+It doesn't have to run as root.
+It needs to be able to read the letsencrypt certs (typically owned by root) and the `/etc/acai.conf` file to fetch the Acquia API creds.

 This can be set up as a renewal hook triggered by certbot by editing the `/etc/letsencrypt/renew/[cert_name].conf` and adding a `renew_hook` to the `[renewalparams]` section.

 ```
 [renewalparams]
-renew_hook = acai my-app.dev
+renew_hook = /usr/bin/acai.py my-app.dev
 ```